mviereck/x11docker/README.md

  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.

 ## Shared folders and HOME in container
-Changes in a running docker image are lost, the created docker container will be discarded.
+Changes in a running docker container system will be lost, the created docker container will be discarded.
 For persistent data storage you can share host directories:
- - Option `--home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as home directory.
+ - Option `--home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.
 Files in container home and configuration changes will persist.
- - Option `--sharedir DIR` mounts a host directory at the same location in container without setting `HOME`.
+ - Option `--sharedir DIR` mounts a host directory at the same location in container.
  - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
  - Special cases for `$HOME`:
    - `--homedir $HOME` will use your host home as container home.
 Discouraged, use with care.